 Choosing an S-corporation to form your business comes with several impressive tax advantages.
-You don’t pay corporate income tax, and your social security and Medicare taxes are lower.
-In fact, profits are allocated to shareholders and taxed at that point.
+You don’t pay corporate income taxes, and your social security and Medicare taxes are lower.
+Profits are allocated to corporation shareholders and taxed at that point.

-However, an S-corporation’s health insurance can be a tricky matter.
-While S-corp employees can claim employee health insurance as a tax-free benefit, shareholders who own more than 2% of the company stock don’t get this same perk.
-For these individuals, tax-advantaged health insurance is more complicated.
+However, health insurance for an S-corporation’s team members can be a tricky matter.
+While S-corp employees can claim tax-free health insurance, shareholders who own more than 2% of the company stock can’t access this same perk.
+For these individuals, S-corp health insurance deduction is more complicated.

-In this article, we’ll go over everything S-corp owners must do to receive company-sponsored health insurance, how to properly deduct those expenses from their taxes, and how a health reimbursement arrangement (HRA) affects their eligibility.
+This article will go over the detailed steps S-corp owners must take to receive company-sponsored health insurance, how to properly deduct those expenses from their taxes, and how flexible medical benefits affect their eligibility.

 As an owner, can my S-corp pay my health insurance?

-Most people assume all businesses can provide health insurance to their employees, including owners, on a tax-free basis.
+Many people assume all business types can provide health insurance to their employees, including owners, tax-free.
 While this is true for C-corporations, it isn’t the case for S-corps.

-S-corporations can provide health insurance as a tax-free benefit to its non-owner employees.
-This means the company offers group health insurance to employees and deducts the cost as a business expense, paying no taxes on the insurance premiums.
-However, health insurance for S-corp owners isn’t quite so easy.
+S-corporations can provide health insurance as a tax-free benefit to their non-owner employees and deduct the cost as a business expense, paying no taxes on the insurance premiums.
+However, getting tax-free health insurance for S-corp owners isn’t quite so easy.

-Shareholders owning greater than 2% of stock must include their health insurance costs paid through the company as income, according to Internal Revenue Code Section 707(c), making the amount subject to income tax.
+Shareholders owning outstanding stock greater than 2% must include any health insurance costs paid through the company as income, according to Internal Revenue Code Section 707(c)1, making the amount subject to income tax.

-However, the amount is free from Medicare, unemployment, and social security taxes if the payments are made on behalf of an employee under a plan that provides for all employees, or a class of employees.
+However, the amount is free from Medicare, unemployment, and social security taxes if the payments are made on behalf of the shareholder under a health plan that provides for all employees or a class of employees.

 Can an S-corp owner deduct health insurance?

-While S-corp owners may not have the same access to tax-free health insurance as their employees, they’re still able to receive tax-advantaged premiums.
-This can be done by taking a personal income tax deduction on the health insurance premiums paid by the company.
+While S-corp owners may not have the same access to tax-free health insurance coverage as their employees, they can still receive tax-advantaged premiums.
+They can do this by taking a personal income tax deduction on the health insurance premiums paid by the company.

-For S-corp owners to qualify for the deduction, their health insurance policy must be established by the company and not by the S-corp owner personally.
+For S-corp owners to qualify for the health insurance deduction, the company must establish their policy—not the individual S-corp owner.

-To determine whether the policy is established by the business, the IRS considers:
+To determine whether the health insurance policy is established by the business, the IRS considers:

 - Who pays policy premiums

-- How the premiums are reported for income tax purposes by both the company and the S-corp owner
+- How the health insurance premiums are reported for income tax purposes by both the company and the S-corp owner

-To qualify, the company must pay the S-corp owner’s insurance premium, including the premiums as gross wages in the S-corp owner’s W-2.
-The company must either pay for the premiums directly or by reimbursing the S-corp owner.
+To qualify, the company must pay the S-corp owner’s insurance premium, including the premiums as gross wages in the S-corp owner’s Form W-2.
+The company must either make the premium payments directly to the insurance company or reimburse the S-corp owner.

-If the S-corp owner pays the policy premiums on their own, without a reimbursement by the business, this does not qualify the owner for a tax deduction.
-If the owner does qualify, S-corp deduction can be made with Form 1040.
+If the S-corp owner pays the policy premiums on their own, without reimbursement by the business, this doesn’t qualify the owner for a tax deduction for health insurance.
+If the owner does qualify, they can make an S-corp deduction with Form 10402.

-Under this method, S-corp owners can deduct premiums for accident, dental, and long-term care policies as well as for health insurance policies.
+Under this method, S-corp owners can deduct premiums for accident, dental, long-term care policies, and health insurance policies.

 How do health reimbursement arrangements (HRAs) affect S-corp owners?

-Because HRAs are only eligible for W-2 employees, and S-corp owners are taxed as shareholders, S-corp owners and their families aren’t considered employees and therefore aren’t allowed to participate in an HRA.
+Because HRAs are only eligible for W-2 employees, and S-corp owners are taxed as shareholders, S-corp owners and their families aren’t considered employees.
+Therefore, they aren’t allowed to participate in an HRA.

 However, S-corp owners can still offer an HRA to non-owner employees.
-HRAs allow the S-corporation to have complete control over their budget while giving employees the freedom to choose how they spend their healthcare allowance.
+HRAs allow the corporation owner to have complete control over their budget while giving employees the freedom to choose how they spend their healthcare allowance.